aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 Generating Entity and OpenPGP Key Pair... done
 ```

-Each input value is described as follows:.
+Each input value is described as follows:

 | item | value |
 | :-- | :-- |